steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 With the described setup, the entire rollout of a new feature or bugfix takes roughly 5-10 minutes.
 Furthermore, we are able to keep track of every version of the application that has been deployed.
-We can also roll back to each version of the application anytime.
+We can also roll back to each version of the application nearly anytime.
 All in all, I think it is a good setup.

 ## Four Key Metrics

-todo

-## Conclusion

 While insisting on Trunk-based Development, I always have had a lot of discussions.
 Many team members, now and back then in other teams at other employers, rather wanted to follow strategies such as [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or other non-trunk-based development styles.
 Especially, when there was a Quality Assurance (QA) team, the wish to practice Trunk-based Development was oftentimes not achievable due to the QAs wanting to check every change before deployment.

+## Conclusion

 ## References